Danny Crichton analyzes technology, growth and power as Head of Editorial at Lux Capital.

-Most recently, he was managing editor at TechCrunch as well as previously a foreign correspondent based in Seoul, South Korea.
-While there, he wrote more than 1,000 news stories and longform analyses chronicling U.S.-Asia technology relations, semiconductors, data infrastructure, fintech, disaster and climate tech, venture finance, product development, and a wide number of other complex subjects with technical and policy intersections.
+Prior to Lux, he was managing editor at TechCrunch and formerly a foreign correspondent in Seoul, South Korea.
+Across six years, he wrote more than 1,000 news stories and longform analyses chronicling U.S.-Asia technology relations, semiconductors, data infrastructure, fintech, disaster and climate tech, venture capital, product development, and a wide number of other complex subjects with technical and policy intersections.

 Formerly, he was a venture capitalist with General Catalyst in Palo Alto and Charles River Ventures in Boston and New York.

 Academically, he was awarded a Fulbright research scholarship to South Korea, where he studied the development of Korea’s startup ecosystem.
 He is a PhD dropout from Harvard University, where he researched the politics of quantification as well as science and defense funding policy, and he’s an honors graduate of Stanford University, where he studied mathematical and computational sciences and wrote a thesis on the development of computer science as an academic discipline, which won the school’s Firestone Medal for Excellence in Undergraduate Research.

 Danny is based in Brooklyn, New York.